angelovangel/tgs-lab-apps/README.md

 # to stop
 docker compose down
 ```
-You need to allow access to ports `3801`to`3806` on your server firewall.
+You may need to allow access to ports `3801`to`3806` on your server firewall.
 ```bash
 sudo ufw allow 3801:3806/tcp
 sudo ufw reload